1950 Alabama Crimson Tide football team: Mississippi Southern

 Against the Mississippi Southern Southerners the Crimson Tide won in a 53–0 shutout at Denny Stadium.
 After a scoreless first quarter for the third consecutive week, Alabama took a 21–0 halftime lead on three Al Lary touchdown receptions.
 The first two were thrown by Ed Salem from 10 and 51-yards with the third thrown by James Melton from 21-yards.
 The Crimson Tide aerial attack continued into the third quarter with another three passing touchdowns, in addition to one on an interception return, to make the score 47–0 by the fourth quarter.
 The first was thrown 13-yards from Butch Avinger to Ed Lary; the second was thrown from three-yards from Clell Hobson to George McCain; the third was thrown nine-yards from McCain to Ed Lary; and the fourth was scored when O. E. Phillips had a 29-yard interception return.
 The final points were then scored in the fourth quarter on a 10-yard McCain pass to Joe Curtis to make the final score 53–0.
 For the game, the Alabama quarterbacks collectively completed 21 of 26 passes for 283 yards.
-The victory improved Alabama's all-time record against Mississippi Southern to 4–0.